in CHF bn

 The federal budget from a debt brake viewpoint

-Switzerland's economic capacity is likely to remain underutilized in 2024.
-The cyclical factor, which is a measure of economic capacity utilization, is 1.006, indicating underutilization of 0.6%.
-To offset the lower tax receipts, the debt brake thus permits a cyclical financing deficit of 497 million in the ordinary budget (expenditure ceiling > ordinary receipts).
-This will be almost fully utilized, leaving leeway of only 4 million (budgeted expenditure < expenditure ceiling).
-The debt brake requirements will thus be met in the 2024 budget.
+Switzerland's economic capacity remained underutilized in 2024.
+The cyclical factor, which is a measure of economic capacity utilization, was 1.006, indicating underutilization of 0.6%.
+The debt brake thus permitted a cyclical financing deficit of 504 million in the ordinary budget (expenditure ceiling > ordinary receipts).
+In reality, there was an ordinary financing surplus of 817 million at the end of 2024, thanks to the better-than-expected trend of receipts.
+When combined, this results in a structural financing surplus (ordinary expenditure < expenditure ceiling) of 1,3 million, credited to the amortization account.

 Data